-node A Pnode object. value A character vector containing the names of the labels that node should be associated with.
-These names should follow the variable naming rules. clated with.
-These names should follow the variable naming fulles.
+value A character vector containing the names of the labels that node should be associated with.
+These names should follow the variable naming rules.

 Netica node sets are a collection of string labels that can be associated with various nodes in a network.
 These have proved to be very useful on writing code as often it is useful to perform some operation on only a certain kind of nodes.
 One purpose of node sets is to label a set of nodes that play a similar role in the model.
 For example, "ReportingVariable" or "Observable".